Personal data protection

 6. Source from which personal data originates: Personal data may originate from the data subject whose personal data we process, public registers or other sources.

 7. Method of processing of personal data: Personal data are processed in electronic form in an automated manner or in printed form in a non-automated manner.

 8. Rights of the data subjects: Right to information and access to personal data (§ 11 and 12 Act or Article 15 GDPR); the right to rectification (Article 16 GDPR); the right to erasure (Article 17 GDPR); the right to data portability to another data controller (Article 20 GDPR); the right to restriction of processing of personal data (Article 18 GDPR); the right to explanation and removal of the undesirable state (§ 21 Act); right to object to processing of personal data (Article 21 GDPR); right to lodge a complaint with the Office for Personal Data Protection (supervisory authority).
 If the data subject has given us his / her consent, he / she may withdraw it at any time by writing at our address or via email firstname.lastname@example.org (in whole or in part) – this has no effect on the lawfulness of the processing based on the consent granted prior to his / her withdrawal.

-9. Voluntary provision of personal data: If the processing of personal data is based on the consent of the employee, it is entirely voluntary; if the employee does not provide us with his / her personal data, he / she will not suffer any legal damage, but he / she will not be able to use our services.
-Otherwise, processing of personal data is possible only on the basis of a statutory or contractual requirement (e.g. if personal data are required for a contract).
+9. Voluntary provision of personal data: If the processing of personal data is based on the consent of the job applicant, it is entirely voluntary; if the job applicant does not provide us with his / her personal data, he / she will not suffer any legal damage, but he / she will not be able to use our services.
+Otherwise, processing of personal data is possible only on the basis of a statutory or contractual requirement (e.g. if the personal data are required for a contract).

 In Hodonín, 25th May 2018